josh-barback/Beiwe/beiwetools/README.md

 Below are some guidelines for updating this package to accommodate new settings and objects.
 After making changes, edit this file (`beiwetools/README.md`) with notes [here](#format) and elsewhere as needed.

-#### 10.1 New study settings
+#### 10.1 New settings
-Study settings are organized alphabetically under several headings.
-Documented settings are found in `configread/study_settings.json`.
+Study settings are organized alphabetically under several headings in `configread/study_settings.json`.
 The headings are arbitrary, so a new setting key can be added to this file wherever it fits best.

+Survey attributes are found in `configread/survey_settings.json`.
+A new setting that is common to all survey objects can go in the first entry.
+New attributes for a specific survey type should be added to the corresponding entry.

+Question settings are in `configread/question_settings.json`.
+As for surveys, the first entry is for shared attributes and the remaining entries are for specific types of question objects.

 #### 10.2 New tracking question type
-Classes for survey questions derive from the parent class:   `configread.questions.TrackingQuestion`

-When defining a new question type, it's probably enough to just define the `get_other_content()` method, which determines the specific attributes of the question type and how those attributes are printed to a summary.
+To implement a new type of question:

+1. Add an entry for the new question type here:
+`configread/question_settings.json`
+The key is the question type (as it appears in a JSON file) and the value is a list of unique attributes for that type of question.

+2. Define a class for the new question that inherits from this class:
+`configread.questions.TrackingQuestion`

+3. After creating the class, add it to this dictionary:
+`configread.questions.tracking_questions`

 For examples, see:
 `configread.questions.RadioButton`
 `configread.questions.Slider`

-After creating the class, add it to this dictionary:   `configread.questions.tracking_questions`

-#### 10.3 New survey type
+#### 10.3 New survey type <a name="newsurvey"/>
 To implement a new survey type:

+1. Add an entry for the new survey type here:
+`configread/survey_settings.json`
-1. Add an entry for the new survey type in `configread/study_settings.json`.
-The key can be something like `<survey_type>_settings` and the value is a list of attributes for the survey type.
+The key is the survey type and the value is a list of specific attributes for the survey type.
+Don't include attributes that are already listed under the key `common_survey_info`.
-2. Define a class for the new survey that inherits from `configread.surveys.BeiweSurvey`.
+2. Define a class for the new survey that inherits from this class:
+`configread.surveys.BeiweSurvey`
 Re-define `__init__()` to indicate where the survey should be documented.
 If necessary, re-define the following methods:
-    * `get_settings()`: Which survey settings to look for in the configuration file.
+    * `get_settings()`: Which type-specific survey settings to look for in the configuration file.
     * `get_content()`: What are the survey attributes, how should attributes be printed to a summary, and which attributes are used for object comparison.
-    * `update_names()`: How to rename the survey and nested objects.
+    * `update_names()`: How to rename the survey and any nested objects.
 Only redefine this method if the new survey has named attributes (such as question objects).

-3. Add the class to this dictionary: `configread.surveys.survey_classes`.
+3. Add the class to this dictionary:
+`configread.surveys.survey_classes`

-4. Identify the output folder(s) for raw data from the new survey type and update `beiwetools.manage.functions.survey_output'.
+4. Identify the output folder(s) for raw data from the new survey type and update `beiwetools.manage.

+functions.survey_data'.

 5. Verify that `beiwetools.manage.BeiweProject` correctly handles registries of raw data from the new survey type.
-This should not be a problem if the new survey delivers data to the usual location:
+This should not be a problem if the new survey delivers data to the expected location:
 `<raw data directory>/<Beiwe User ID>/<survey type>/<survey identifier>/`

+#### 10.4 New passive data stream

+update `beiwetools.manage.

+functions.passive_data'.